genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_add-features.md

 ---
-title: 'Sample Application'
+title: 'Add Features'
-id: sample-application
+id: add-features
 ---

-# Sample Application
+# Add Features

 We've now got our seed project created and configured.
 We've started our UI and Server and now we're ready to add features to our application.